qiang-yi/GEOG476/lecture/lec2_how_web_work.md

 ## Learning objectives:
 - Understand the Common Concepts in Web Development
-- What skills you need to learn
-- What hwardware and software do you need

 ## 1. The Internet, the Web and cyberinfrastructure
 These terms means similar things and have been interchangably used in many contexts.
 However, it would be helpful to point out their difference.